Student Press Law Center attorneys are available to speak with media about the ruling in this major student speech case and its implications.

 Editor's Note: The Student Press Law Center signed onto a friend-of-the-court brief from the Brechner Center for Freedom of Information at the University of Florida.
 This story was originally published by the Brechner Center.
-Read or download the full brief.
-A Kentucky statute making it a crime punishable by a year in jail to speak… Continue reading Supreme Court asked to hear case about criminalizing “disruptive” speech to school employees, SPLC signs onto brief siding with students
+Feb.
+19, 2019 update: Supreme Court Declines Challenge to Kentucky Law on School Disruption.
+Coverage from Education Week.
+Read or download… Continue reading Supreme Court asked to hear case about criminalizing “disruptive” speech to school employees, SPLC signs onto brief siding with students

 The U.S. Supreme Court declined Monday to hear a case that would have set precedent for student speech freedoms on social media.

 NEWS RELEASE: Supreme Court urged to restrict colleges’ authority to discipline off-campus social media speech